ctottinger/Fourth-and-Forever/readme.md

 ---

 ## Commissioners Overview
-Welcome to the **Fourth and Forever**, a dynasty fantasy football league.
-This section provides a quick summary of the league's key rules and expectations to ensure a smooth and enjoyable experience for all managers.
-For detailed information, refer to the linked sections.
-All rules are subject to change before the first season.
-The Sleeper app may not allow for all rules either automatically or manually.
+Welcome to **Fourth and Forever**, the dynasty fantasy football league.
+This overview is a brief summary of the key rules of the league, but for detailed information refer to the linked sections.
+Rules may change before the season.

-### Key Responsibilities

-The Commissioner oversees:

-- Ensuring all league rules are followed and disputes are resolved fairly.
-- Managing league activities, including the draft, trades, waivers, and playoff seeding.
-- Addressing any issues related to orphan teams or anticompetitive conduct.

 ### Key Rules Summary

 1. **Entry Fees**: $50 for the 2025–2026 season, increasing to $100 for 2026–2027.
 Fees are non-refundable and must be paid in full before participating in any draft.
-[Learn more in the Entry Fee section.](#entry-fee)
+[Entry Fee section.](#entry-fee)
-2. **Roster Limits**: 25 active players during the season, with temporary increases for the rookie draft.
-IR slots must not be misused.
-[Learn more in the Roster section.](#roster)
+2. **Roster Limits**: 25 active players during the season, with temporary increases for the rookie draft in the future.
+IR slots must not be misused for active player storage.
+[Roster section.](#roster)
 3. **Trades and Waivers**: Blind bidding FAAB waivers operate year-round.
 Waivers process daily at **11:00 AM EST**, except on Mondays and Tuesdays.
 Players, FAAB, and draft picks up to two years in the future are tradeable.
 Trades will process immediately, and collusion is strictly prohibited.
 Learn more about [Waivers](#waivers) or [Trades](#trades).
 4. **Playoff Format**: A 6-team playoff format with two byes available.
 Win your division to qualify for the playoffs.
 Be the best division winner in your conference to earn a bye.
 The next two best non-division winners earn at-large spots.
-[Learn more in the Playoffs section.](#playoffs)
+[Playoffs section.](#playoffs)
 5. **Anticompetitive Conduct**: Managers must maintain competitive integrity by fielding valid lineups and avoiding disruptive behaviors.
-[Learn more in the Anticompetitive Conduct section.](#anticompetitive-conduct)
+[Anticompetitive Conduct section.](#anticompetitive-conduct)

 ### Important Dates
 | Date                           | Event                                                        |